 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 The legal authority for the State Cleanup Program is provided by:

-To ensure that State resources are utilized for managing sites that present the most significant risk to human health and the environment, only sites designated by the State Cleanup Section as high or medium priority sites contaminated with hazardous substances will be assigned a project manager.
-Medium priority sites contaminated with only petroleum will be assigned to a project manager as work load permits.
-Sites designated as low priorities will be expected to complete site investigation and remediation without direct oversight by the State Cleanup Section through the Independent Closure Process.
-Regardless of the extent of oversight provided by the State Cleanup Section, responsible parties are required to perform the necessary site characterization and remedial activities.
-The State Cleanup Section will continue to pursue any actions necessary to ensure the completion of these activities at sites that fail to progress.
+To ensure that State resources are utilized for managing sites that present the most significant risk to human health and the environment, only sites designated by the State Cleanup Program as high or medium priority sites contaminated with hazardous substances will be assigned a project manager.
+Medium priority sites contaminated with only petroleum and low priorities will be expected to complete site investigation and remediation without direct oversight by the State Cleanup Program through the Independent Closure Process.
+Regardless of the extent of oversight provided by the State Cleanup Program, responsible parties are required to perform the necessary site characterization and remedial activities.
+The State Cleanup Program will continue to pursue any actions necessary to ensure the completion of these activities at sites that fail to progress.